-Founded in 1870 as the first psychiatric institution in the United States exclusively for African-Americans.
-Its opening influenced other states to develop services for African-Americans afflicted by mental illness.
+Founded in 1870 as the first psychiatric institution in the United States exclusively for African-Americans, its opening influenced other states to develop services for blacks afflicted by mental illness.
 It was not until the passage of the Civil Rights Act of 1964 that the state-operated facility was desegregated.
-Since 1968, the hospital has admitted patients of all races and nationalities.
+Since 1968, the state hospital has admitted patients of all races and nationalities.

 In the 1880s, a 300-acre farm was purchased on the outskirts of town and donated to the state to enlarge the asylum.
 Upon its opening in March 1885, several hundred patients were transferred from asylums in other parts of the state as well as from local jails.
 The newly built hospital consisted of a four-story administration building flanked on either side by a three-story wing containing six wards.
 The following year, the patient population was over 400 and steadily growing, with a waiting list of 100 incoming admissions.